MicrosoftDocs/Advertising-docs/BingAds/hotel-service/get-started.md

 4. Click **Next**
 5. Enter an MSA email address.
 The email server must be outlook**-int**.com (for example, someone@outlook-int.com).
 6. Finish the work flow by specifying the rest of your user information
+7. Exit Bing Ads after completing the MSA process.

 After Bing creates the account, you may use the MSA with the Hotel Ads API to create hotel ad campaigns.

+> [!NOTE]
+> The MSA signup process returns you to the SI Bing Ads user interface (https://ui.si.bingads.microsoft.com).
+After completing the MSA process, sign out of the SI interface.
+To access your Hotel Ads Campaigns using the Bing Ads user interface in sandbox, go to [https://ui.sandbox.bingads.microsoft.com](https://ui.sandbox.bingads.microsoft.com) and sign in using your new MSA email address.